wvwwvwwv/scalable-concurrent-containers/README.md

 assert_eq!(hashmap.read(&1, |_, v| *v).unwrap(), 3);
 ```

-There is no method to confine the lifetime of references derived from an [Iterator](https://doc.rust-lang.org/std/iter/trait.Iterator.html) to the [Iterator](https://doc.rust-lang.org/std/iter/trait.Iterator.html), and it is illegal to let them live as long as the [HashMap](#HashMap) stays valid due to the lack of a global lock.
+There is no method to confine the lifetime of references derived from an [Iterator](https://doc.rust-lang.org/std/iter/trait.Iterator.html) to the [Iterator](https://doc.rust-lang.org/std/iter/trait.Iterator.html), and it is illegal to let them live as long as the [HashMap](#HashMap).
 Therefore [Iterator](https://doc.rust-lang.org/std/iter/trait.Iterator.html) is not implemented, instead, it provides two methods that allow a [HashMap](#HashMap) to iterate over its entries: `for_each`, and `retain`.

 ```rust
 use scc::HashMap;